gtfisher/SimpleServlet/README.md

-# SimpleServlet
+## Simple Servlet ##

-his project is a Simple Servlet set up as a starter for a servlet project It includes log4j, initialised by a servlet content listener
+This project is a Simple Servlet set up as a starter for a servlet project It includes log4j, initialised by a servlet content listener

-a simple servlet start project for servlet 3.0 jstl 1.2 and log4j
+this is a maven project that can be built into a war with mvn clean install

+It includes the core jstl 1.2 tag files